Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/3 CFU/3 - CS - Application Level - Web Technologies.md

 ### What is Burp Suite?

 - A platform of tools for performing web application security testing, made by **PortSwigger**.
+Used a lot for penetration testing. it is not open-source.

 - It is the industry-standard tool for web penetration testers.